Skip to Main Content

 Where to Shop Around Vancouver, Washington

-A bustling market owned by Ukrainian Americans, Sweet Touch (Svitoch) European Market and Bakery features a bakery and café, plus a complement of charcuterie in deli cases.
+A bustling market owned by Ukrainian Americans, Sweet Touch (Svitoch) European Market and Bakery features a bakery and café specializing in handmade sweets like honey cake, cannoli, and pavlova.
+If you’re craving something savory, check out more than 50 types of charcuterie in the deli cases.
 Locals come for the Russian pickles and imported tea.
-For Valentine's Day, treat your sweetie to a dozen heart-shaped raspberry macaroons.
+For Valentine’s Day, treat your sweetie to a dozen heart-shaped French-style raspberry macarons.